szymanskidawid/WebsitePortfolio/README.md

+*This project is obsolete since 06 Dec 2023.
+For a new React.js version please visit repository below:*

+<a href="https://www.github.com/szymanskidawid/website-portfolio-react" target="_blank">website-portfolio-react</a>

 # WebsitePortfolio
 This is my personal website portfolio created for my Front-End practice and to contain my personal information, skills and projects.